Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Introduction

 \section{Introduction}

 Execution of foreign exchange transactions at a fixed market benchmark rate is common amongst institutional investors.
 Appeal lies in the fact that, particularly when tracking benchmark indices in other asset classes, currency conversion can be performed by the same underlying FX rates as employed by their target index.
-Furthermore, aggregation of fixing trades by market makers prior to execution increases liquidity, which, in theory, enables clients to trade large FX amounts at a trusted rate, without having to worry about best execution or the risk of moving the price.
+Furthermore, aggregation of fixing trades by market makers prior to execution increases liquidity, which, in theory, enables clients to trade large FX amounts at a trusted rate.
+Fixing trades therefore enable clients to trade without having to worry about best execution, such that they do not have to minimise the risk of moving the price when transacting in the market.
 Moreover, as a market fix is uniform across providers, it is also intended to build trust in client/provider relationships, as a clearly defined and measurable service arises.

-The currently most important benchmark rate is the World Market Reuters 4pm London fix (WM/R 4pm), which accounts for approximately $1$-$2\%$ of the total $\$2\,\text{trillion}$ daily volume in the FX spot market \cite{BIStriannual}.
+The currently most important benchmark rate is the World Market Reuters 4pm London fix (WM/R 4pm fix), which accounts for approximately $1$-$2\%$ of the total $\$2\,\text{trillion}$ daily volume in the FX spot market \cite{BIStriannual}.

-The WM/R 4pm fixing rate \cite{WMR_fix} is determined using the methodology described in \ref{sec_WMRfix}.
+The WM/R 4pm fixing rate \cite{WMR_fix} is determined using the methodology described in Section \ref{sec_WMRfix}.
 It is based on the last trade prices as well as the last best bid and offer quotes at the end of each one second interval between 15:59:30 to 16:00:30 GMT.
-Therefore, to achieve the WM/R rate, service providers execute their fixing orders within this 60 second interval.
+Therefore, to achieve the WM/R 4pm fix rate, service providers execute their fixing orders within this 60 second interval.

 Compression of large order flow into a narrow time window can be expected to give rise to a special market structure around the fixing time, which is part of what we will look at in this paper.

 The described structure has recently come to the attention of the wider public, as concerns have been raised regarding market participants who may have used the construction mechanism of the WM/R 4pm fix to influence the benchmark \cite{US:CFTC,UK:FCA,Bloomberg_1}.